 It's tricky but as I mentioned they start with the make and model of the vehicle.
 The rate is dependent on the likelihood of a driver to get into an accident.
 This boils down to two factors the driver and the vehicle.
 There are some other factors of course but in general it is the easiest way to discern what your end rate will be.
 Not all insurance are created equal.
-Some have lower rates because they are direct buy companies such as GEICO or Progressive.
+Some have lower rates because they are direct buy companies such as Progressive.
 Others operate through agents and tend to be higher but have a more personalized feel to them.
 If it is a company you have worked with before and have a relationship with you may be able to get lower premiums through loyalty programs.

 The driver is broken down into a series of statistics.
 Driving record, location, and credit score are starting points.
 A driver with tickets or a couple of accidents will naturally have a higher rate.
 However, on the other side new drivers will also have a higher rate because they lack experience and are more likely to make a mistake.
 This element will change over time and if the driver can keep a good record these rates will go down.
 Location refers to where the car will be driven and where it will be stored.
 If it's parked on the street it could get hit more easily than if it’s in a garage.
 Also, cities tend to have higher rates simply because there are more drivers on the road.
 Credit score is legal to set a rate on in every state but for those that do a person with poor credit can pay up to71% more for their insurance.
 The reasoning is that poor credit equals carelessness on the part of the driver and therefore a higher likelihood of getting into an accident.
 Gender and age are also factored into a higher premium.
 Young men get charged more than young women who are presumed to be more responsible.
 Some of these factors may seem arbitrary but insurance is directly relational to how likely they believe you are to get into an accident.
 The data bears up against their reasoning for charging rates based on these seemingly innocuous factors.